htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - The configuration variables :macro:`SLOTS_CONNECTED_TO_KEYBOARD` and
   :macro:`SLOTS_CONNECTED_TO_CONSOLE` now apply to partitionable slots but do not count them as slots.
-As a consequence of this change, when either of these variables are set equal to the number of cpus, all slots will be connected.
+As a consequence of this change, when either of these variables are set equal to the number of CPUs, all slots will be connected.
   :jira:`2331`

 Bugs Fixed: